Leevdb/Lee-van-den-Blink/index.md

 ## My Ideal Job

-When initially looking for my ideal job I originally found a data analyst role that I thought suited me (<a href="url">You can read more about that thought experiment here</a>) , however after thinking about my test results and the sort of work I really enjoy, I continued searching and found the following role, which I believe I would actually enjoy more.
+When initially looking for my ideal job I originally found a data analyst role that I thought suited me (<a href="IdealJob2">You can read more about that thought experiment here</a>) , however after thinking about my test results and the sort of work I really enjoy, I continued searching and found the following role, which I believe I would actually enjoy more.
 The main reason for the change is I realised that the data analyst role didn’t have as much scope for creativity and presenting original ideas as the Game Programmer role suggests, and I also think I would really enjoy the problem solving element that being a programmer would provide.

 ### Job Title - Game Programmer
 <b>Company: ZeniMax Media Inc. - Bethesda Game Studios</b>